hoangsonww/The-MovieVerse-Database/MovieVerse-Backend/README.md

 The backend of MovieVerse is built using a microservices architecture.
 This architecture allows for independent scalability and enhanced flexibility in the development of different functionalities of the app, such as authentication, user management, movie data processing, and more.

+Be sure to read this file and the [README.md](databases/README.md) file in the `databases` directory for more information on the backend services of MovieVerse before you start developing.

 ## Architecture

 The microservices architecture of MovieVerse is designed to segregate the application into small, loosely coupled services.
 Each service is focused on a single business capability and can be developed, deployed, and scaled independently.